tintinrevient/machine-learning-for-human-vision-and-language/lab-assignment-1/README.md

 1. **Dataset**: There are two more color channels in cifar10, so it requires more computational time for each training epoch.

-2. **Layers**: There are two more convolutional layers, one more max pooling layer and one more dropout layer than the previous model, so it takes more time for each batch to complete the training.
+2. **Layers**: There are two more convolutional layers, which means more weights to train, so it takes more time for each batch to complete the training.

 3. **Batch Size**: The batch size is 32 for this model, whereas it is 128 for the previous model.
-So for this model, it takes more batches for one epoch.
+So for this model, it takes more batches for one epoch, which means more calculations, because the loss gradient is calculated per batch.

 #### Question 22: Read the research paper “Performance-optimized hierarchical models predict neural responses in higher visual cortex”, available from: [http://www.pnas.org/content/pnas/111/23/8619.full.pdf](http://www.pnas.org/content/pnas/111/23/8619.full.pdf).
 Write a short (~500 word) summary of the experimental approach and results.